The Power to Change (Romans 7:1-25)

 The verses that I'm about to read are brutally honest about how hard it is to follow the law.
 The person who wrote these verses wrote a good part of the New Testament.
 He was one of the religious leaders of his day.
 He had spent his entire life trying to relate to God based on the law.
 But he was frustrated.
 He realized that no matter how hard he tried, he was still unable to keep the law.
 The law is an impossible standard.

-Some people are so shocked by the language he uses, that they debate whether he is really reflecting the experience of somebody who has a relationship with Jesus Christ, or if he’s speaking of the struggle he had before he started to follow Jesus.
-In one sense, it doesn’t matter.
-It doesn’t really change the message of what Paul is saying.
-But I believe that Paul was reflecting his experience as a follower of Jesus Christ – that even as someone who had given his life to serving God, even as somebody who wrote a good part of the New Testament in the Bible, even as one of the leading religious leaders of history – following the law is still an impossible standard.
+Some people are shocked by his language and question whether he truly reflects the experience of having a relationship with Jesus Christ or if he is discussing his struggles before he began to follow Him.
+In one sense, it doesn't matter.
+It doesn't really change the message of what Paul is saying.
+I believe Paul, despite being a devoted follower of Jesus, a significant writer of the New Testament, and a prominent religious leader, was acknowledging that following the law is an unattainable standard.
 Listen to what Paul had to say:

 I don't understand myself at all, for I really want to do what is right, but I don't do it.
 Instead, I do the very thing I hate.
 I know perfectly well that what I am doing is wrong, and my bad conscience shows that I agree that the law is good.
 But I can't help myself, because it is sin inside me that makes me do these evil things.
 I know I am rotten through and through so far as my old sinful nature is concerned.
 No matter which way I turn, I can't make myself do right.
 I want to, but I can't.
 When I want to do good, I don't.
 And when I try not to do wrong, I do it anyway.
 But if I am doing what I don't want to do, I am not really the one doing it; the sin within me is doing it.
 It seems to be a fact of life that when I want to do what is right, I inevitably do what is wrong.
 (Romans 7:15-21)

 Can anyone relate to what Paul is saying?
 No matter how hard we try, no matter how well-intentioned we are, we continually disappoint ourselves and those around us.
-We continually disappoint God.
+We often let God down.
 We end up doing the very things that we hate to do.
-All the resolutions and all the promises in the world can’t seem to change the fact that we can’t seem to change.
+All the resolutions and all the promises in the world can't seem to change the fact that we can't seem to change.

 I can relate to that.
 I'm a preacher.
 I'm paid to be good.
 But I'm continually frustrated by the fact that I keep on doing the very things that I don't want to do.
 This past week, I was getting a little bit impatient with how slow my son was moving, and I spoke to him pretty harshly.
 My daughter said to Charlene, "It sounds like Daddy is having a bit of a hissy fit.
 I'm sure glad I'm not involved, aren't you?"
 It seems that no matter how hard we try, it's impossible to measure up.
 We're continually disappointed with our efforts to keep God's law.